walchko/https-example/README.md

 ### Step 2.
 Create server file

-Copy the code bellow into a server.js file (or whatever you want to call it, and run it with
+Copy the code bellow into a server.js file (or whatever you want to call it) and run it
+with:

     $ node server.js

 server.js: